- Introduction to Animal Rights Groups

 Animal Liberation Front was established in 1976 and is an international, militant organization that opposes animal cruelty.
 It was started by British Animal Rights Activists Ronnie Lee and Cliff Goodman.

-- The organization is either anonymous or uses pseudonyms to identify members.
-ALF’s operation and tactics have gone through several changes over the years, and currently, they actively use property destruction, economic sabotage, and direct action against animal abusers.
+The organization is either anonymous or uses pseudonyms to identify members.
+ALF’s operation and tactics have changed over the years, and currently, they actively use property destruction, economic sabotage, and direct action against animal abusers.

 ALF’s activities get extra attention in the UK because of its history and over 800 arrests made since 1976.
 British Animal Liberation Press Office (BALPO) was established in January 1984 as a public relations office for the animal rights movement.
 They print and distribute press releases whenever there is an action by ALF that gains media attention.